 Walden University is accredited by the Council for the Accreditation of Educator Preparation (CAEP), the only recognized national accreditor for education preparation.
 This accreditation covers The Richard W. Riley College of Education and Human Sciences' initial teacher preparation programs—the BS in Elementary Education and the Master of Arts in Teaching with a specialization in Special Education—and our advanced educator preparation programs—the EdS in Educational Leadership and Administration and the MS in Education with a specialization in Educational Leadership and Administration.
 CAEP accreditation ensures the college has met rigorous national standards set by the profession and members of the public.

 The Richard W. Riley College of Education and Human Sciences is committed to pursuing academic excellence, embracing our rich diversity, valuing all of our stakeholders, and encouraging civic responsibility through the promotion of positive social change.

 Welcome to the Riley College Office of Field Experiences.
-The Office consists of a director/certification officer, senior coordinator of field experiences, and a coordinator of field experiences.
-The Office supports the licensure programs of the College of Education including the Master of Arts in Teaching program, the Bachelor of Science in Elementary Education program, and the principal licensure programs.
-Activities of the Office of Field Experience include arranging for field placements of licensure students, monitoring student progress through program transition points, hiring and training university supervisors who support and evaluate students in the field, ensuring the completion of legal agreements with partner schools, and assisting students with questions and requirements for licensure.
+The Office consists of the associate dean for field experiences/certification officer, senior coordinator of field experiences, and two coordinators of field experiences.
+The Office supports the licensure programs of the College of Education and Human Sciences including the Master of Arts in Teaching program, the Bachelor of Science in Elementary Education program, and the principal licensure programs.
+Activities of the Office of Field Experiences include arranging for field placements of licensure students, monitoring student progress through program transition points, hiring and training university supervisors who support and evaluate students in the field, ensuring the completion of legal agreements with partner schools, and assisting students with questions and requirements for licensure.
 The entire team maintains strong communications with students, districts, and schools.